how to make money with personal blog

 #2: Printables

 Printables are becoming increasingly popular.
-They differ from ebooks because they’re designed to be printed and used/displayed – and they’re unlikely to contain a complete lot of text.
+They differ from ebooks in that they’re designed to be printed and used/displayed and are unlikely to contain a lot of text.

 Printables could be almost anything: